-Sightings of alligators, bears, and the local artist: Mary Ellen
+Sightings of alligators, bears, and local artist: Mary Ellen

-I arrived in St. Marks thanks to directions from a local at a gas station after about two or three hours lost on the road.
-It’s once again late at night so I take advantage of the opportunity to sneak into a local campground while the fee collector is off duty.
-I rise at four thirty (or maybe about ten minutes prior..) to steal a free shower before heading off to St. Marks Wildlife Refugee for the day, arriving before the fee collector returns here as well.
+I arrive in St. Marks thanks to directions from a local at a gas station after about two or three hours lost on the road.
+It’s late so I take advantage of the opportunity to sneak into a local campground while the fee collector is off duty.
+I rise at four thirty to steal a shower before heading off to St. Marks Wildlife Refugee for the day.
 If you ever find yourself near the panhandle of Florida and your a nature lover, I highly recommend visiting this refugee.
-I saw alligators, wild turkeys, a wide array of birds, and even spotted a bear cub crossing the road on my way out.
-The scenery is beautiful as well.
+On top of the beautiful scenery I am lucky enough to encounter alligators, wild turkeys, a wide array of birds, and even a bear cub crossing the road on my way out.

-Cedar Key is an artsy-fartsy island not far off the mainland filled with shops, bars, and hotels.
+Cedar Key is an artsy-fartsy island not far off the mainland filled with shops, bars, and a booming population of stray cats.
 There are murals, sculptures, and other art forms plastered all over the island.
-Most of the population during the day seemed to be middle aged and older folks however more and more people in their twenties and thirties emerged for the nightlife.
-All the bars had live music and outdoor seating.
-An odd note on this town, it has been seriously invaded with stray cats.
+Most of the population during the day seem to be middle aged and older folks however more and more people in their twenties and thirties emerge for the nightlife.
+All the bars have live music and outdoor seating.

 And from there I began my drive to Homosassa Springs in hopes of finding a giant fishbowl I could climb inside and watch manatees swim around my head.